chaneosmith06/Car_report/README.md

 # Car_report
-This is a car sales analysis report, It give you a better understanding on car sales on how the sales was carried out by Company, Region etc..
+_This is a car sales analysis report, It give you a better understanding on car sales on how the sales was carried out by Company, Region etc.._

 ## Car sales Data Analysis Report
-> This is a car sales report
+> _This is a car sales report_

->  It covers all Comapny and Region
+>  _It covers all Comapny and Region etc._
 ---

 ## Projet Overview